ankane/searchkick/README.md

 end

 # use it
-FactoryGirl.create(:product, :some_trait, :reindex, some_attribute: "foo")
+FactoryBot.create(:product, :some_trait, :reindex, some_attribute: "foo")
 ```

 ### Parallel Tests